PeterNdeke/npay-laravel/README.md

 [PHP](https://php.net) 5.4+ and [Composer](https://getcomposer.org) are required.

-To get the latest version of Laravel Paystack, simply require it using composer
+To get the latest version of Npay-laravel, simply require it using composer

 ```bash
 composer require numericscoder/npay-laravel